 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

 The Jewish bible-expert scribes even changed their commandment to “Love God with all their “inner man” (a) or “heart” (b) . . . soul . . . strength” from Deuteronomy 6:5 as Jesus quoted it back to the scribes to answer their trick questions (c) – Jesus never taught the OT commandments!
+How did they change it?
 They snuck in “all your mind (d)” at the end.
-Maybe this got tagged on the more modern Greek versions, because although “in OT Hebrew physiology, the heart was considered the seat of the mind,” the Greeks wanted to somehow distinguish the heart from the mind – see Identity (e).
-Look how the Jewish scribe rephrased what Jesus had said from using the word dianoia (d), which did include thinking and feeling, changing it to sunesis, which only included rational ‘connect-the-dots’ thinking: “You are right, Teacher.
-You have truly said…love with all your sunesis mental ‘connect-the-dots’ understanding” (f)!
-These book-worms zeroed in on what mattered most to them, but that’s not the narrow focus Jesus was talking about at all!
-It’s not about the head-knowledge but heartfelt experience! <Notes> a) Hebrew: lebab, b) Greek: kardia, c) Matthew 22:37; Mark 12:30; Luke 10:27, d) dianoia: as a faculty for deep thinking, imagination, feeling, and desiring, e) Philippians 4:7; Revelation 2:23, f) Mark 11:33.
+Maybe this got tagged on the more modern Greek versions, because although “in OT Hebrew physiology, the heart was considered the seat of the mind,” the Greeks wanted to somehow distinguish the heart from the mind – see Identity (e). <Notes> a) Hebrew: lebab, b) Greek: kardia, c) Matthew 22:37; Mark 12:30; Luke 10:27, d) dianoia: as a faculty for deep thinking, imagination, feeling, and desiring, e) Philippians 4:7; Revelation 2:23.

-However Jesus said, “their eyes are closed, lest they eido mentally ‘see’ to perceive/know with their eyes and/coupled akouo hear/listen-to-understand with their ears and/coupled biyn/sunesis connect-the-dots to understand with their lebab/kardia inner-man/heart and turn-back/return/revert/repent and I would heal them” (a).
-As a Jew Jesus, “seeing, hearing, and understanding” are all internal processes, and He isn’t really distinguishing them as the Greeks would like to. <Notes> a) Matthew 13:15; John 12:40 citing Isaiah 6:10; cf. Acts 28:27.
+However Jesus said, “their eyes are closed, lest they eido mentally ‘see’ to perceive/know with their eyes and/coupled akouo hear/listen-to-understand with their ears and/coupled biyn/sunesis ‘connect-the-dots’ to understand with their lebab/kardia inner-man/heart and/coupled turn-back/return/revert/repent and/subsequently I would heal them” (a).
+As a Jew, Jesus considers “seeing, hearing, and understanding” as all internal processes from the inner-man/heart/mind used interchangeably, and He isn’t really distinguishing them as the Greeks would like to. <Notes> a) Matthew 13:15; John 12:40 citing Isaiah 6:10; cf. Acts 28:27.

-Bible students, like myself, have a lot of accumulated sunesis ‘connect-the-dots’ understanding and gnosis info-knowledge – see Bible Info, but because the “wisedom and understanding” of this world, even of the religions of the Jews and Greeks, led them nowhere, the NT writers rarely use either of these 2 words positively.
-Instead they stress that we must be more than a fanatical fan, collecting information about God to better understand Him and His will.
+Bible students, like myself – see Bible Info-BT3, have a lot of accumulated sunesis ‘connect-the-dots’ rational, inductive, cognitive, analytical understanding and gnosis info-knowledge – see Bible Info, but because the “wisdom and understanding” of this world, even of the religions of the Jews and Greeks, led them nowhere, the NT writers rarely use either of these 2 words, especially as a phrase, positively.
+Instead they stress that we must be more than a zealous fanatical fan, collecting information about God to better understand Him and His will.
 Jesus said in John 10:14-15, “I am the Good Shepherd.
-I actually, ongoingly, experientially, relationally ginosko know Mine [sheep] and/coupled Mine [sheep] actually, ongoingly, experientially, relationally ginosko know Me, just as the Father experientially, relationally ginosko knows Me and/coupled experientially, relationally ginosko know the Father.”
+I actually, ongoingly, experientially, relationally ginosko know Mine [sheep] and/coupled Mine [sheep] actually, ongoingly, experientially, relationally ginosko know Me, just as the Father experientially, relationally ginosko knows Me and/coupled I experientially, relationally ginosko know the Father.”
 Jesus and the Father aren’t reading books about each other!

 Sure Jesus taught if they akouo “hear/listen-to-understand the logos message of the Kingdom but don’t ongoingly sunesis ‘connect-the-dots’ to understand it [by the heart], the evil one (devil, Satan) comes and snatches what was sown in his heart” (a).
 Throughout the NT, we see that NOT understanding [by the heart] Christ’s words and actions resulted in: bewilderment, astonishment, confusion, terror, denial, or hardening of hearts.
-However, the “connecting of the dots” has to go deeper than just the head and it’s certainly got to stick: Only those “ongoingly holding fast/retaining the logos message in an honest/sincere and good/useful heart” will “bear fruit with patient endurance” (b).
-In many way, the greatest distance between 2 points is between the head and the heart – I know it is for me! <Notes> a) Matthew 13:19, b) Luke 8:11-15.
+However, the “connecting of the dots” has to go deeper than just the head and it’s certainly has got to stick: Only those “ongoingly holding fast/retaining the logos message in an honest/sincere and/coupled good/useful heart” will “bear/hold-onto fruit with patient endurance” (b).
+In many ways, the greatest distance between 2 points is between the head and the heart, from the page, past your thinking, and into your feelings – I know it is for me! <Notes> a) Matthew 13:19, b) Luke 8:11-15.